TopGun-Platform-Enabling/OnboardingTemplate/README.md

 >     > krisdevops@TopGun-X3:~/.aws$ ls amazonq  aws_vault.sh  config
 >     > credentials  node_modules  package-lock.json  package.json  sso
 >     > krisdevops@TopGun-X3:~/.aws$

+ ## Recommendations as per my own developed CIv2 (Cloud Adoption Framework):

+ - [x] Test and setup AWS Cli conform BP
+       -
+ - [x] Configure dry-run modus to limit control spending
+              -
+ - [x] Test setup instance VPC (Virtual Private Endpoint)
+                     -
+ - [x] Configure EC2 instance with appropriate security groups and IAM roles, shutdown after testing
+                            -
+ - [x] Configure CloudTrail to monitor and log all API activity in the AWS environment
+                                   -
+ - [x] Script via bash a baseline to control and govern audit logs safely and secure
+                                          -
+ - [x] Configure IAM to allow only included roles , selectively 5 max
+                                                 -
+ - [ ] Make sure to test all components and ensure they are working correctly before  proceeding with the project.

+ - [ ] Document the setup process and any configurations made for future reference of updates and or new solutions
+ - [ ]  Regularly review and update the AWS environment to ensure it remains secure and efficient for production workloads as the                                   project evolves.

 ## Gathering phasis 2 - more data and audit logging